spicejs/spicejs/README.md

 # S.observable(object)

 This method turns any object or function into an `observable` by adding some methods for dealing with events properties and inheritance.
-The `observable` can be considered the M (Model) of MVC, as it deals with data and business logic.
+The `observable` can be considered the M (Model) in MVC, because it deals with the data and business logic.

 ```js
 // Example of a a Search model